 Best Overall: Spotify

-As of 2020, Spotify is available in 79 countries with works from over 1.2 million artists.
-There are over 50 million songs available with about 40,000 more added each day, and over 700,000 podcast titles.
-It’s a leading music streaming service with a lot to offer, and the first pricing tier is absolutely free.
+Spotify is available in pretty much every country and territory with works from over 11 million artists.
+There are over 100 million songs available and over five million podcast titles.
+It’s a leading streaming service with a lot to offer, and the first pricing tier is absolutely free.

-For use on the road, Spotify says of its free account: “You can use Spotify in a country different than the one registered on your account for up to 14 days.
-After that, you need to upgrade to Premium or change the country registered on your account.
+For use on the road, Spotify says of its free account: “You can use a free Spotify account in a different country or region for up to 14 days.
+After that, you need to get Premium or change your account settings.”

 Even if you’re not listening offline, you have plenty of control over how much mobile data you use.
 There’s a dedicated ‘data saver’ setting, plus four streaming quality options from low to very high.